The water stream down the hillside of Ulfshyttan comes from 3

 Grängshammar which only produced 700 tons of pig iron had to

 close.
-The plant had not invested enough and hade difficulties with
+The plant had not invested enough and had difficulties with

 their water supply for power and also delivery of ore.

-The work had been made with handicraft methods.
+The work was made with manual methods.
 At closing down

 the possible production was moved to Ulfshyttan 1899.
 Now